Quantcast

 Wild Horses of Summer Sun

-This remarkable memoir is filled with adventures of American women who travel to a farm in northern Iceland every June to ride Icelandic horses.
+This remarkable memoir is filled with the adventures of American women who travel to a farm in northern Iceland every June to ride Icelandic horses.
 In a beautiful, illustrative writing style, stories are told of their friendships with each other and their passion for Icelandic horses.

 Readers Recommend: